-This sermon was presented at Covenant Bible Seminary in Lakewood, Washington during the autumn of 2013.
+This sermon was presented to faculty and students of Covenant Bible Seminary in Lakewood, Washington during the autumn of 2013.

 THE PREFACE OF THE SERMON